idekerlab/multitask_vnn/README.md

-# DCoDR: a visible neural network model for drug response prediction
+# Multitask-VNN: a visible neural network multi-task learning model for drug response prediction
-DCoDR is an interpretable neural network-based model that predicts cell response to a drug. the first explainable data-driven method for cancer therapeutic response prediction, in which cell structure is modeled using a hierarchical map of tumor cell systems.
+Multitask-VNN is an interpretable neural network-based model that predicts cell response to a set of drugs with similar function.
 This framework integrates information across multiple levels of cancer cell biology to understand drug response, and can serve to identify and explain biomarkers for clinical application.

-DCoDR characterizes each cell line using its genotype;
+Multitask-VNN characterizes each cell line using its genotype;
 the feature vector for each cell is a binary vector representing mutational status and copy number variations of the genes used in clinical panels like Foundation Medicine (n=718).

-# Environment set up for training and testing of DCoDR
+# Environment set up for training and testing
-DCoDR training/testing scripts require the following environmental setup:
+The model training/testing scripts require the following environmental setup:

 * Hardware required for training a new model
     * GPU server with CUDA>=11 installed